top of page

 • Join our online Facebook Support group.

-• Become a member for free to access specifically developed resources and videos, our online support groups and if you are in Auckland chat with our Client Support Coordinators about how we can help you directly.
+• Become a member for free to access our latest illness management information, our online support groups and if you are in Auckland, chat with our Client Support Coordinators about how we can help you directly.

 • Check out the Long COVID online Support Tool.
 While developed for people with Long COVID the strategies and information are relevant for anyone with ME/CFS